Congregational Church of Jewell

 cheer.
 His life was truly a ministry of good works.

-As pastor of the Congregational Church since October of 1903, he has ever
+As pastor of the Congregational Church since October of 1903, he

-people by earnest effort and eloquent appeal to live pure, clean, devoted
+his people by earnest effort and eloquent appeal to live pure, clean, devoted

 lives.
 He has gone to his reward but his good works in Jewell,